AstrOOnauta/AstrOOnauta/README.md

 </div>

 ## About me :mortar_board:
 My name is Will.
-I live in Natal, Brazil and Im a Master Degree student in Chemistry and Web Developer in my free time.
+I live in Natal, Brazil and Im a Front-end Developer and Master in Chemistry.

 ## Detailed information:
 - **Name:** Willian Barbosa Lima do Nascimento
-- **Age:** 23 years-old
+- **Age:** 24 years-old
 - **Web Development Course:** IMD-UFRN
 - **Chemistry University:** IQ-UFRN